choi7326/ios-decal-proj4/README.md

-# App Name
+# Show

 ## Authors
 * John Whee-Jin Choi

 ## Purpose
-[App Name] is a social networking app that allows users to have an avatar (circular emoji face which may be customizable later) that responds to texts and/or emoji's recieved by another person.
+Show is a social networking app that allows users to have an avatar (circular emoji face which may be customizable later) that reflects (by changing facial expressions) the emotions of the text message sent by the user.
+The avatar is viewable by the opposite party.

 ## Features
 * Users can add friends
-* Users can send and view messages/gifs/photos/emoji's to each other
+* Users can send and view messages to each other
-* Avatars will react to messages and/or emoji's recieved with simple logic or if time permits a smarter ML algorithm
+* Avatars will react to messages and/or emoji's sent with simple logic or if time permits a smarter ML algorithm
 * Extra Feature: allow hand-written messages to be sent to each other like the Apple Watch